HackBMU/getting-started/contact.md

 [![HackBMU](assets/HackBMU.png "HackBMU")](https://hackbmu.67thmilestone.com "HackBMU")
 # Contact
 There are multiple ways to contact us before and during the hackathon, some of which are listed below.
-In case of any critial emergency during the hackathon, we recommend you to either directly call the organizers or ask one of our team members for help.
+In case of any critical emergency during the hackathon, we recommend you to either directly call the organizers or ask one of our team members for help.

 ## Email
 You can reach us at the following emails: